Azure-Samples/load-testing-restricted-public-access/projects/web-app-auth/README.md

     ![azure-devops-pipeline-eventhub-03](./docs/img/load-testing-web-app-auth/azure-devops-pipeline-eventhub-03.png)

-7. On the Azure Load Testing result page, you can see the requests/sec and the response time for the REST API requests.
+7. On the Azure Load Testing result page, you can see the requests/sec and the response time for the Event Hubs REST API requests towards both Event Hub inputs.

     ![azure-devops-pipeline-eventhub-04](./docs/img/load-testing-web-app-auth/azure-devops-pipeline-eventhub-04.png)